aheald-quadball/us-quadball-rulebook/rulebook.md

 i.
 If the ball is thrown, it is considered inbounds once it crosses the sideline or endline.
 The ball will still be dead until:

 1. A dodgeball is possessed by a live player
-2. A quadball is propelled by a live player
+2. A Quadball is propelled by a live player
    ii.
 If the ball is carried inbounds, it is considered inbounds once the player re-establishes themselves inbounds. iii.No player on the opposing team may physically prevent the inbounding player from fully re-entering the pitch at the inbounding point.
 Inbounding players should be given 1 foot of re-entry space inside the boundary line.

 F. The inbounding player may only move in a primarily perpendicular direction to the boundary line.
 i.
 This does not prevent a player from stepping into their throw.
 G. A dodgeball inbounded by a throw is dead.
-H. A quadball inbounded by a throw is unscorable (See: 5.6.3.
-Unscorable quadball).
+H. A Quadball inbounded by a throw is unscorable (See: 5.6.3.
+Unscorable Quadball).
 I. If there is an inbounding procedure violation, the player receiving the resulting turnover does not need to inbound the ball.

 ⚑ *Back to Hoops and Turnover*—Inbounding procedure violation